appleraincoat/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-### Overall Filter feature
+## <u>Overall Filter feature</u>

-#### Implementation
+#### Description

-This feature enables users to filter and view persons in Realodex based on specified criteria such as name, remark, tag, birthday, and housing type.
+This feature enables users to filter and view persons in Realodex based on specified criteria such as name, remark, tag, birthday, and housing type.<br>
-The key components involved are:
+There are five ways to filter:
+1. Filter by Name
+2. Filter by Remark
+3. Filter by Tag
+4. Filter by Birthday
+5. Filter by Housing Type

+#### Key Components
 - `FilterCommand`: Executes the filtering operation based on a provided predicate that encapsulates the filtering criteria.
 - `PrefixChecker`: Ensures the syntactic correctness of user inputs by verifying command prefixes.
 Detects command format violations, and facilitates clear error messaging.